filak/memcached-windows/README.md

 ## Implementation Notes for Devs

+* Since the ideal target of this project is to be merged upstream, the codes are carefully written not to cause major merge conflicts with the base code.
+Header inclusions are not modified but instead redirected to local headers with the same name (e.g. **signal.h**).
+The local header files then include the real files if necessary using **#include_next**.
+This means that the codes to be built for non-Windows target are virtually same as the original because all new/modified codes are protected with macros (e.g. **DISABLE_UNIX_SOCKET**).
 * **-Werror** is intentionally disabled for Windows target but this doesn't mean warnings were not or won't be checked!
 In Windows host build, a lot of warnings are reported for memcached base code.
 Some of warnings are **-Wimplicit-fallthrough** and **-Wsign-compare**.
 These warnings can be ignored and fixing will just cause a lot of merge conflicts with the base code.
 In Linux host build, a lot of warnings are reported for the new/modified codes mostly for the heavy use of **#include_next (#include_next is a GCC extension)**.
 These warnings can also be ignored unless other method will be used in porting without much code changes with base code's header inclusions (e.g. #ifdefs, #ifndefs, moving includes).
 * __*pipe*__ is implementated as libevent's __*evutil_socketpair*__ because Windows' anonymous pipes won't work with libevent which is used in memcached.
 * *Reading/writing* from/to __*pipe*__ **MUST** use __*pipe_read/pipe_write*__ instead of __*read/write*__, otherwise runtime/logic error occurs.
 In non-Windows build, it's just __*read/write*__.